chrysanthusobinna/hotel-app/README.md

 1. **Add Guest**
    - **Given** I am on the main menu,
    - **When** I choose to add a new guest,
-   - **Then** I should be prompted to enter the guest's name, phone number, address, email, room class, room number, and amount paid.
+   - **Then** I should be prompted to enter the guest's name, phone number, address and email.
    - **And** the system should validate each input and notify me if any information is invalid.
    - **And** if all information is valid, the guest should be added to the database, and a confirmation message should be displayed.